ShuhaibAp/Todo_app-react-/README.md

 3. **API Issues**:
    - Verify that the Django server is running.
-   - Use Postman or curl to check API responses directly.
+   - Use Postman to check API responses directly.

 ## Future Enhancements